ColleSerre/SchoolArchives/Histoire/American Civil War/The Effects of the Civil War.md

 # The Effects of the Civil War
 ----

-## Essay Question: What were the strengths snd limitations of the Reconstruction
+## Possible Essay Question: What were the strengths and limitations of the Reconstruction?

 ## Dates